 Meet our team

-Project Phoenix is run by researchers and community science experts at the University of California, Los Angeles and the Natural History Museum of Los Angeles County.
+Project Phoenix is run by researchers and community science experts at the Natural History Museum of Los Angeles County, the University of California, Los Angeles, and Cornell University.
 Read on to learn more about the people behind this project!

 Our Team